-For this R&D area, we invite proposals for research that will utilize various model organisms and human specimens to explore signaling molecules, factors involved in aging progression and suppression, and aging indicators that are involved in aging, and research that is aimed at providing a fundamental understanding of the various aging change networks in the genome/epigenome, cell, organ status, morphology, function, and entire body phenotype.
-Specifically, we expect innovative research proposals that provide original perspectives and combine research in different fields in order to elucidate the principles of and mechanisms involved in the body's robustness to aging changes and break down of resilience, control mechanisms involved in pathophysiology and disease based on aging changes over time, and mechanisms that contribute to the onset, prevention, and treatment of age-related disease.
+For this R&D area, we invite proposals for research that will utilize various model organisms and human specimens to explore aging-relevant signaling molecules, factors involved in aging progression and suppression, and aging indicators, and research that is aimed at providing a fundamental understanding of aging in the genome/epigenome, cell, organ status, morphology, function, and entire body phenotype.
+Specifically, we expect innovative research proposals that provide original perspectives and combine research in different fields in order to elucidate various mechanisms, including control mechanisms relevant to the principles of aging over time and mechanisms that contribute to the onset, prevention, and treatment of age-related disease based on the body's mechanisms for robustness and resilience.

-We welcome R&D proposals that include the use of imaging and other advanced measuring technologies, database-driven omics analysis, and bioresources to develop and accelerate an integrated understanding of aging research in a wide range of fields.
+We welcome R&D proposals that include the use of imaging and other advanced measuring technologies, databasedriven omics analysis, and bioresources to develop and accelerate an integrated understanding of aging research in a wide range of fields.
 Ideally, the proposals will include the formation of research units comprised of partnerships with research institutions or pharmaceutical companies in Japan and overseas, and combine various different research fields, such as molecular biology, biochemistry, cell biology, neuroscience, immunology, regenerative medicine, clinical medicine, information science, system biology, or synthetic biology.